What do we do?

 Due to the importance of determining signal molecule distribution in the brain, mass spectrometric imaging is also being developed using MALDI TOF/TOF technology.
 This analytical approach provides important clues about molecular function in biological systems, and dramatically eases analysis by uncovering specific brain regions that contain the highest levels of a protein, without requiring microdissection and isolation.

-The Molecular Profiling & Characterization Core works closely with the Bioinformatics & Systems Biology Core to increase the throughput and database search specificity of the raw data generated from diverse samples using the various mass spectrometers
+The Molecular Profiling & Characterization Core works closely with the Bioinformatics, Data Analytics and Predictive Modeling Core to increase the throughput and database search specificity of the raw data generated from diverse samples using the various mass spectrometers

 Applying Label-Free Quantitation to Top Down Proteomics, I. Ntai, K. Kim, R.T.
 Fellers, O.S.
 Skinner, A.D.t.
 Smith, B.P.
 Early, J.P.
 Savaryn, R.D.
 LeDuc, P.M.
 Thomas, N.L.
 Kelleher, Anal.
 Chem.
 86, 2014, 4961-4968.
 DOI:10.1021/ac500395k

 The C-Score: A Bayesian Framework to Sharply Improve Proteoform Scoring in High-Throughput Top Down Proteomics, R.D.
 LeDuc, R.T.
 Fellers, B.P.
 Early, J.B.
 Greer, P.M.
 Thomas, N.L.
 Kelleher, J. Proteome Res.
 13, 2014, 3231-3240.
 DOI: 10.1021/pr401277r